 Phase 4 is late phase where some individuals develop an almost calloused skin that is thicker than usual and remains red for extended periods of time even after the flare-up is over.

 Antibiotic creams may be prescribed by an attending physician.
 They will tell you the best way to care for your skin.
-Most recommend having a healthy skin care routine in between flare-ups if you do have rosacea and can prevent other skin conditions for those with already healthy skin.
+Most recommend having a healthy skin care routine in between flare-ups and chemical peels if you do have rosacea and can prevent other skin conditions for those with already healthy skin.

 Exercise, Alcohol and Allergies

 Many people will find they experience facial flushing when working out or doing strenuous physical activity.
 As the body temperature rises from exertion the body sweats and the skin becomes flushed.
 This process can cool the body down and is healthy as long as there isn't excessive sweating and overheating.

 Alcohol consumption can also lead to facial flushing, especially if the individual has a sensitivity to alcohol.
 Many don't even realize that they are sensitive to certain alcoholic beverages.

 Food sensitivities and allergies can also cause a facial flushing response.

 Taking Care of Your Biggest Body Part

 Your skin is your largest organ and tends to take the most wear and tear from the outside world.
 Facial flushing is nothing to be embarrassed about and usually not a danger to your health but if you have any concern about the cause you should always seek an expert opinion.